DavidEValdes/DavidEValdes/README.md

 - 🚀 I’m currently working on **Developing skills to ensure success during my internship**

-- 🌱 I’m currently learning **Intermediate Web Development and Security In Computing**

 <!-- - 👯 I’m looking to collaborate on [1](link)